-The 3S imperatives shape our internal worldview (Figure 5.5) by slanting our awareness and attention to fulfilling their bidding.
+The 3S imperatives (Satisfaction of physical needs, Sex, and Safety) shape our internal worldview (Figure 5.5) by directing our awareness and attention toward fulfilling their demands.

 Satiety is the satisfaction of the physical needs of our body.
 It originates in the biological drive for homeostasis, an automatic search for the level of bio-chemical ions that results in the organism flourishing.
 Our needs are an abstraction of the vast combinations of homeostatic and environmental situations we find ourselves in.
 Each choice can only satisfy some of the many calls our body demands on us.